D-Heger/VoxelGameEngine/docs/ui_design.md

 ## 1. Overview

 This document outlines the design for a basic custom UI system for the Voxel Game Engine.
-The initial focus is on providing simple text rendering and basic layout capabilities, primarily to support a debug overlay like a performance monitor.
+The initial focusThi## 9.
+Mouse Interaction Support (P4-T5.2) design provides a foundation for the required UI capabilities. is on providing simple text rendering and basic layout capabilities, primarily to support a debug overlay like a performance monitor.
 Interaction is out of scope for the initial version.

 The UI system will operate in screen space using a 2D orthographic projection.